phuong-nh-dev/xblock-image/README.md

 The XBlock publishes the following events for analytics:

-- `edx.image.displayed` - When an image loads successfully
+- `edx.custom_image.displayed` - When a custom image loads successfully
-- `edx.image.load_error` - When an image fails to load
+- `edx.custom_image.load_error` - When a custom image fails to load

 ## Accessibility Features